Inside: The benefits of boarding school are discussed in this interview with clinical psychologist and boarding specialist, Jane Carmignani.

 Boarding parents may feel they do not know what is going on at times, they will long to give their child a hug when they are sad, to help them with their homework when they are struggling, to cook them their favourite dinner to celebrate something special.
 Yes, these things are real and they will be hard, parents will miss them but what I found in my research is that the vast majority of students thrive in their boarding environments.

-What are the positive aspects of boarding?
+What are the benefits of boarding?

-When talking to students, the positive aspects of boarding they discussed fell into four categories: Boarding Environment, Academic Environment, Friendships and Opportunities.
+When talking to students, the positive aspects of boarding they discussed fell into four categories: Boarding Environment, Academic Environment, Friendships, and Opportunities.

 All students, even the girls that were having great struggles agreed that boarding was a really great place to be.
 They all recognised the opportunities provided to them and most were very motivated to make the most of it.

 Boarding has changed dramatically in the past 30 years.
 There is a strong focus on meeting students’ needs.
-This is seen in the employment of staff who are empathetic and appropriately trained and the strong awareness of boarders’ rights and responsibilities.
+This is seen in the employment of staff who are empathetic and appropriately trained and a strong awareness of boarders’ rights and responsibilities.
 There is also a big emphasis on the importance of family involvement.

 The boarding environment is a huge plus in the eyes of boarders.
 Having this ‘second home’ gives boarders a different opportunity for development and growth.
 They have extra peer and staff interaction compared to non-boarding students.
-They have access to tutoring, development of self-care skills, routine and structure.
-These ecological factors provide a stability not always achievable in some home/rural settings.
+They have access to tutoring, development of self-care skills, routine, and structure.
+These ecological factors provide stability not always achievable in some home/rural settings.

 The boarding environment also gives boarders an extra sense of belonging which is important for our young people.
-A sense of belonging protects them against mental health issues, improves learning and produces happier, more relaxed and adaptable people.
-Sense of belonging is enhanced by environments where kids are given the opportunity to feel connected, where they know they are listened to, valued and supported.
+A sense of belonging protects them against mental health issues, improves learning, and produces happier, more relaxed, and adaptable people.
+Sense of belonging is enhanced by environments where kids are given the opportunity to feel connected, where they know they are listened to, valued, and supported.
 Modern boarding houses do this so well.
 Boarders also tend to develop very close and supportive friendships.
-Yes, they have their ups and downs, like all friendships, but generally boarders report strong bonds.
+Yes, they have their ups and downs, like all friendships, but generally, boarders report strong bonds.

 Boarding further enhances a sense of belonging with its rituals and traditions.
 Even something as simple as sharing meals together brings boarders a sense of togetherness and connectedness.
 This embedding of social ties has many benefits for boarders during their teen years and beyond.
-Most interestingly, boarders report high life-satisfaction and a greater sense of meaning.
+Most interestingly, boarders report high life satisfaction and a greater sense of meaning.

 There is evidence that suggests there are negative effects of boarding such as homesickness and a lack of privacy.
 Unfortunately, that is a reality.
 Boarding communities are well aware of these issues and work hard to help kids adjust.
 Gone are the days of cutting off contact with home so that a child can ‘harden up’ and get over it.